ETS-ReactNative1/alamo/README.md

         })}

 ### Establishing PeerJS WebRTC
 Once joined, a client then receive a PeerJS call from each user in the room, along with their audio stream.
-Thankfully, `PeerJS` allow for `peer.ids` to be defined, which allowed for users UUID to be used as a primary means of identifing and calling other users.
+Thankfully, `PeerJS` allow for `peer.ids` to be defined, which allowed for users UUID to be used as a primary means of identifying and calling other users.

             this.peer.on('call', call => {
                 call.answer(stream);